Skip to content

 Day to day tasks

-• meet individuals and families to review needs and make support plans
+• meet individuals and families to review their needs and make support plans

 • help clients develop and maintain independent living skills